 The subsidiary dwelling test

 A new test (which I will call the ‘subsidiary dwelling’ test) was introduced by the Finance Act 2016.
-The test is applied to cases where two or more dwellings are being purchased in a single transaction – which will, of course, often include properties with a granny flat.
+The test is applied to cases where two or more dwellings are being purchased in a single transaction – which can include properties with a granny flat.

 The amended rules apply where: